-Aldinga Airport is owned by Aldinga Aviation and is managed by Martyn Smith from Adelaide Biplanes.
+Aldinga Airport is owned by Aldinga Aviation.
 The airfield is located south of Adelaide, South Australia in our Southern Vales wine region.
 Adelaide Biplaneswhich is owned and operated by the Smith family (Martyn, Gaylene & Bonnie) operate a flying school and also cater for scenic flights of the area.
 The staff make great coffee and there is an Alfresco area where customers and visitors can sit and watch the aircraft come and go while enjoying some great food.

 (ED: The crew of 5DME are partial to the home-made warm chocolate brownies and ice cream.)

 Photo: Martyn Smith and the WACO VH-ONY